Gill Parker is one of the most acclaimed animal sculptors of today.

 Her Collectors & buyers include National & International buyers and investors of Bronze art sculptures.

-Over the years Gill has become recognised in her specialised field of equine and wildlife sculpture.
+Over the years Gill has become recognized in her specialized field of equine and wildlife sculpture.
 With many major commissions to her name including the life-size bronze Motivator at Ascot Racecourse.
 Gill’s sculpture is eagerly sought by art collectors around the world and is in many public, private and Royal collections.

 Collectors of Gill’s work make a substantial investment in the art of timeless quality, tactile and visual beauty, and fine craftsmanship.

 Brit Award, design, and production of the original award;

 Child of Achievement Award, design and production of award;

 Mess Silver for H.M.
 Ships – Monmouth and Boxer design and production;